ngagesdk/ngage-toolchain/setup/README.md

 A setup routine to install all N-Gage SDK dependencies using CMake.

-Open the project, build it once and that's about it.
+Open the project, configure cache and that's about it.